Money Required for Moving Out

 Make a goal for ending your debt, and then determine the day you’ll move out of the area.
 Speak with anyone helping you with this income ahead of time to get everyone on the same page.

-Can you pay rent?
+Make sure you are able to make monthly rent payments for at least the next 6 months.
 If you can’t make the payments the landlord requires, there’s no point in moving everything out of your current occupancy.
-Many tenants need you to make at least three times the rent and pay the first and last month upfront, along with a security deposit.
+Most landlords also require you to make at least three times the rent and pay the first and last month upfront, along with a security deposit.
 It’s a lot.

 If you can’t afford the rent in the place you love, there are two options.
 You can wait to move out or downsize to a smaller apartment.
 Neither is ideal, but they’ll save money and get you on your feet faster.

-There are several fees and deposits that come with renting an apartment.
-You will need to pay the first and last month’s rent and a security deposit.
-Some spaces require payment for background checks.
+Make sure you have the funds to pay the first and last month’s rent and the security deposit, which is usually equal to the rent.
+Some spaces require additional payments for application fees, admin fees, or background checks.
 Others need utility deposits.

-You should have extra money set aside for any additional fees the landlord might throw at you.
-No money is a surefire way to lose an apartment.
+You should have extra money set aside for any additional fees the landlord might charge.
+Not having money is a surefire way to lose an apartment.

 Although you don’t need rental insurance, it’s something you should hesitate to skip.
 Consider waiting to move out until you can afford the cost of this protection for your life.
 You never know when it might come in handy.